Austria: Music

 Austria's past as a European power and its cultural environment generated a broad contribution to various forms of art, most notably among them music.
-Austria was the birthplace of many famous composers such as Joseph Haydn, Michael Haydn, Franz Liszt, Franz Schubert, Anton Bruckner, Johann Strauss Sr. and Johann Strauss Jr., as well as members of the Second Viennese School such as Arnold Schoenberg, Anton Webern and Alban Berg.
+Austria was the birthplace of many famous composers such as Joseph Haydn, Michael Haydn, Franz Liszt, Franz Schubert, Anton Bruckner, Johann Strauss Sr., and Johann Strauss Jr., as well as members of the Second Viennese School such as Arnold Schoenberg, Anton Webern, and Alban Berg.
 Wolfgang Amadeus Mozart was born in Salzburg, then an independent Church Principality of the Holy Roman Empire, which later became part of Austria, and much of Mozart's career was spent in Vienna.

 Vienna was for a long time an important centre of musical innovation.
 18th- and 19th-century composers were drawn to the city due to the patronage of the Habsburgs, and made Vienna the European capital of classical music.
 During the Baroque period, Slavic and Hungarian folk forms influenced Austrian music.

-Vienna's status began its rise as a cultural centre in the early 16th century, and was focused around instruments, including the lute.
+Vienna's status began its rise as a cultural centre in the early 16th century and was focused around instruments, including the lute.
 Ludwig van Beethoven spent the better part of his life in Vienna.
 Austria's current national anthem, attributed to Mozart, was chosen after World War II to replace the traditional Austrian anthem by Joseph Haydn.

 Austrian Herbert von Karajan was principal conductor of the Berlin Philharmonic for 35 years.
 He is generally regarded as one of the greatest conductors of the 20th century, and he was a dominant figure in European classical music from the 1960s until his death.

-International pop super star Johann Hölzel, also known by his stage name Falco was born in Vienna, Austria 19 February 1957.

-Conchita Wurst, a singer from Austria, won the Eurovision Song Contest in 2014.

-Cinema and theatre

-Sascha Kolowrat was an Austrian pioneer of filmmaking.
-Billy Wilder, Fritz Lang, Josef von Sternberg, and Fred Zinnemann originally came from the Austrian Empire before establishing themselves as internationally relevant filmmakers.
-Willi Forst, Ernst Marischka, and Franz Antel enriched the popular cinema in German-speaking countries.
-Michael Haneke became internationally known for his disturbing cinematic studies, receiving a Golden Globe for his critically acclaimed film The White Ribbon (2010).

-The first Austrian director to receive an Academy Award was Stefan Ruzowitzky.
-A number of Austrian actors also pursued international careers, among them Peter Lorre, Helmut Berger, Curd Jürgens, Senta Berger, Oskar Werner, and Klaus Maria Brandauer.
-Most notably, Hedy Lamarr and Arnold Schwarzenegger became international movie stars in Hollywood.
-Christoph Waltz rose to fame with his performances in Inglourious Basterds and Django Unchained, earning him the Academy Award for Best Supporting Actor in 2010 and 2012.
-Max Reinhardt was a master of spectacular and astute theatre productions.
-Otto Schenk not only excelled as a stage actor, but also as an opera director.